 Upon receipt of a complaint from an exhibitor, AFA will review the complaint with the reporting party and if possible observe the suspected suitcaser.
 AFA will then address the issued directly with the subject of the complaint.
 If found to be valid, the complaint will be resolved by offering the suitcasing company the option of immediately purchasing booth space on the floor (if available) or surrendering the conference credentials and leaving the premises at once.

-For more information on exhibiting at Air Warfare contact:
+For more information on exhibiting at the Air Warfare Symposium contact:

 Ron Bates - NTP - National Trade Productions

-For more information about our Corporate Membership Programs please contact Fred Ullman, Director of Corporate Relations at 703-247-5842 or FUllman@afa.org
+for more information on event sponsorships to include the Backyard BBQ, please contact Barb Taylor at email@example.com or by calling 703-247-5838.
+For more information about our Corporate Membership Programs and other AFA sponsorships, please contact Fred Ullman, Director of Corporate Relations at 703-247-5842 or FUllman@afa.org